The fundamental theorem of finite semidistributive lattices: The infinite case

-\begin{eg}[A lattice where meets and joins are cover-determined, but $\MIrr^c(L)$ is empty] Let $\Omega$ be an infinite set.
+\begin{eg}[A lattice where meets and joins are cover-determined, but $\MIrr^cL$ is empty] Let $\Omega$ be an infinite set.
 Let $L$ consist of the finite subsets of $\Omega$, as well as the set $\Omega$ itself, with $L$ ordered by containment.
 It is easy to check that $L$ is a complete lattice and meets and joins are cover-determined.
-However, $L$ has no meet irreducible elements, so it is not meet generated by them. \end{eg}
+However, $L$ has no meet irreducible elements, so it is not dually spatial. \end{eg}

-For completely semidistributive lattices, Theorem~\ref{infinite main} tells us that having joins and meets cover-determined implies cover-separation, which in turn implies being meet and join generated by irreducibles.
+For completely semidistributive lattices, Theorem~\ref{infinite main} tells us that having joins and meets cover-determined implies being weakly atomic, which in turn implies being bi-spatial.
 We now present two very similar examples, showing that these implications cannot be reversed.
 As Theorem~\ref{infinite main} shows must be the case, these are $\kappa$-lattices but are not well separated.

-\begin{eg}[A completely semidistributive $\kappa$-lattice that is meet and join generated by irreducibles but not cover-separated] We define a poset $L$ whose ground set is $5$ copies of the interval $[0,1]$ in the real numbers, with elements denoted by formal symbols $x^{++}$, $x^+$, $x^{\circ}$, $x^-$, and $x^{--}$ for each $x\in[0,1]$.
+\begin{eg}[A completely semidistributive $\kappa$-lattice that is bi-spatial but not weakly atomic] We define a poset $L$ whose ground set is $5$ copies of the interval $[0,1]$ in the real numbers, with elements denoted by formal symbols $x^{++}$, $x^+$, $x^{\circ}$, $x^-$, and $x^{--}$ for each $x\in[0,1]$.
 For any $0 \leq x < y \leq 1$, the poset $L$ induces the order depicted on the $10$ elements shown in Figure~\ref{induced}.
 The solid lines in the figure represent cover relations in $L$; the dashed lines are order relations in $L$ that are not covers.
 It is easy to check from Figure~\ref{induced} that $L$ is a lattice.
 To see that it is actually a complete lattice, note that any set of the form $\set{x^{++}:x\in A}$ has a join (either $(\sup A)^{++}$ or $(\sup A)^+$, where $\sup A$ is the supremum), and similarly, sets consisting of elements $x^+$, $x^{\circ}$, $x^-$ or $x^{--}$ have joins.
 Thus we can compute the join of any subset of $L$ as the join of at most five elements, and similarly for meets.

 Complete meet semidistributivity is verified in the following table.
 For any $u<v$, the table gives the unique maximal $p$ with $v \meet p = u$, where $u$ is given in the row headings and $v$ in the column headings, assuming $x<y$.
 Complete join semidistributivity is dual.